-November 14, 2011 by Ellen Kahn, Family Project Director
+November 14, 2011 by Ellen Kahn, Director of the Children, Youth & Families Program

 Passions have been stirred by the questionable pairing of a story about the Penn State abuse scandal with a piece on gay and lesbian foster/adoptive parents on last Friday’s “To the Point.”
 But most memorable to me was the stellar participation of John Ireland and Sari Grant – and it’s certainly more significant as we celebrate National Adoption Month.
 John is an adoptive father and co-founder of Raise a Child, a brilliant adoption recruitment campaign aimed primarily at gay prospective parents.
 Sari is an administrator for L.A.
 County’s Department of Child and Family Services and has the daunting task of ensuring that children and youth in L.A.’s foster care system are placed in loving, permanent families.
 I am proud to add that L.A.
 County is one of the few public child welfare agencies that has participated with, and earned a seal of recognition from, HRC’s All Children—All Families initiative for implementing LGBT inclusive policies and practices.